Palmas Group

 [Externally verified] Points for external verification have been awarded on the basis of the company's RSPO-certified landbank.

-The company's commitment to indigenous and local community rights only applies to independent oil palm producers and does not refer to the UN Declaration/ILO.
+The company's commitment to indigenous and local community rights applies to all suppliers and does not refer to the UN Declaration/ILO.

 134. Commitment to respect legal and customary land tenure rights?